NASA-AMMOS/slim/docs/about/README.md

 ### 1. Ask Our Community

 We reach out to community member projects, and solicit input on outstanding process improvement needs, including the respective needs' relative ranking in importance / criticality.
 A few needs are chosen to focus active contributor time upon - seeking to develop best practice guides, including items such as use case lists, trade-studies, reference architectures and starter kits.
+That being said, any external contributors are free to propose best practice guides to our project at any time in the form of a contribution.
+See our /slim/docs/contribute/submit-best-practice for more details.

 You can see our current prioritized list of community-ranked best practice development ideas in our [planning board](https://github.com/orgs/NASA-AMMOS/projects/3).